Darkhandrob/Source-AGR-Import-Export-FBX/custom/readme.txt

 Usage for "AGR Import and Export FBX":

-Delete everything in the scene(a->x), change the Frame Rate to 60 or whatever you recorded.
+1.Delete everything in the scene("a"->"x"), change the Frame Rate to 60 or whatever you recorded.
-Then open File->Import->AGR Import and Export FBX.
+2.Then open "File"->"Import"->"AGR Import and Export FBX".
-Input the Path to the CSGO Folder with decompiled models and a Path, where to export it.
+3.Input the Path to the CSGO Folder with decompiled models and a Path, where to export it.
-Open Window -> Toggle System Console to check the status of the programm, because it will become unresponsive while running the addon.
+4.Open "Window" -> "Toggle System Console" to check the status of the programm, because it will become unresponsive while running the addon.
-Finally open the .agr file and let the programm do its work
+5.Finally open the .agr file and let the programm do its work

 Usage for "AGR Export FBX":

-If you want to do other customisations and delete some models or use not all keyframes, then you can use the File->Export->AGR Export FBX, which will only delete physics and export every model with its childrens.
+If you want to do other customisations and delete some models or use not all keyframes, then you can use the "File"->"Export"->"AGR Export FBX", which will only delete physics and export every model with its childrens.

-Known Issue:

-If you select the Output folder of the "AGR Export FBX" and you need to only have data in the file path window and have nothing in the file name window below.
-Otherwise it will produce an error, that it can't find the choosen path.

 Changelog:

 v1.0.0(04.06.2018)
-- Added "All-in-one" Addon into Import
+- Added "all-in-one" Addon into Import
 - Added "only Export" Addon into Export

 v1.0.1(05.06.2018)
 - Added "add_leaf_bones=False" to FBX Export (thx to Devostated.)
-- Optimized the Keyfranes_end to set to the end of the animation
+- Optimized the Keyframes_end to set to the end of the animation
 - Fixed "Preserve SMD Polygons & Normals" being set to always False
-- Added check if "AfxCam" is present in the "All-in-one" Addon
+- Added check if "AfxCam" is present in the "all-in-one" Addon

+v1.1.0(14.06.2018)
+- Added "MergeInvAnims" Method to "All-in-one"
+- Added Runtime Timer
+- Changed "bpy.ops.object.delete()" to "bpy.data.objects.remove(AllObjectsList[i])"
+	in the "Deleting Physics" part
+- Fixed Error in "only Export", when a String was inputted into the File Name Box